RHS Growing Guides

 Mulching

-Mulch the soil with garden compost to hold in moisture and suppress weeds.
+Mulch the soil surface with a thick layer of garden compost to hold in moisture and suppress weeds.

 Weeding

 Weed regularly, especially when the plants are young.
-But if hoeing, be carefully not to damage the shallow roots.
-Add more soil or mulch to bury any visible roots.
+But if hoeing, be careful not to damage the shallow roots.
+Add more mulch or soil to bury any visible roots.

 Related RHS Guides